nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-framework/jsf-ui-how-to-index/how-to-customize-startup-redirection.md

 ---
-title: How to Customize Startup Redirection
+title: 'HOWTO: Customize Startup Redirection - JSF UI'
+description: Learn how to customize startup redirection so users are displayed the default Nuxeo dashboard on JSF UI.
 review:
     comment: ''
     date: '2015-12-01'